archie1920/CypressDemo1/README.md

 **Spec Info -**
 ---

-In this Repo I have 3 Specs -
+In this Repo, I have 4 Specs -

 1. PlayGroundTest
 Sample Cypress script to validate <a href="http://uitestingplayground.com">UI Testing Playground</a> site